Fish Out of Water (BoJack Horseman): Writing

 Due to the lack of dialogue, creating a script for the episode caused difficulties in its production.
 Jordan Young and Elijah Aron wrote the script without any dialogue, instead writing based on "description and direction".
 This made it difficult to figure out how long the episode would be.
 Hollingsworth acted out the script to see how long each story beat would be.
 Because of concerns around the episode's length, a full act was removed, which Bob-Waksberg said he "do[esn't] miss".
-Lost in Translation was used as a template for the BoJack's inability to communicate with any sea creatures in the episode, as the film also centers around someone navigating a foreign area.
+Lost in Translation was used as a template for BoJack's inability to communicate with any sea creatures in the episode, as the film also centers around someone navigating a foreign area.
 The emotional content of the episode took priority in its script, and they delegated a significant portion of that aspect to the animation department rather than the usual writers room, as each action was purposefully left vague to allow for more creativity in the animation.

 Animation

 To further emphasize that the episode takes place underwater, certain colors and background elements were prioritized.
 Another issue came from the episode's lighting; there was trouble in making the episode look like it was taking place underwater without simply putting blue filter over everything.
 They made sure to emphasize glitter and sparkling as a means to overcome this.
 Bob-Waksberg described the recounted as "kind of like [making] a new pilot".
 There was heavy discussion over whether the background fish should walk on the ground or swim.
 The animation team drew from silent era cartoons as inspiration for the episode's way of telling a story without dialogue; BoJack chasing the baby seahorse was modeled after chase scenes commonly found in older styles of animation.
 Korean graphic design was a significant influence for the isolation that BoJack experiences while in the water.
 Instead of using the same design repeatedly for the underwater cars, Hanawalt insisted on multiple different car designs being implemented.

-The baby seahorse bouncing off of walls after ingesting an excess of sugar was taken from the animated short film Porky's Duck Hunt, as suggested from Hollingsworth.
-Hanawalt recounted that the baby seahorse was modeled after Harper, the daughter that BoJack imagines during his drug trip in "Downer Ending"; this was intentionally done as a way to signal that the baby seahorse invoked strong feelings inside BoJack.
+The baby seahorse bouncing off of walls after ingesting an excess of sugar was taken from the animated short film Porky's Duck Hunt, as suggested by Hollingsworth.
+Hanawalt recounted that the baby seahorse was modelled after Harper, the daughter that BoJack imagines during his drug trip in "Downer Ending"; this was intentionally done as a way to signal that the baby seahorse invoked strong feelings inside BoJack.
 Within the episode's budget, the staff tried to create as many characters as they could.
 They reused characters that could co-exist in both land and sea, such as dolphin Sextina Aquafina.
 The general rules made for the series were broken during the episode's production, particularly the one forbidding interspecies families.